 September 17th, 2019: Xamarin experiment!

-We have launched a react-native experiment based on our compliancy checklist.
+We have launched a react-native experiment based on our compliance checklist.
 Want to teach others how to validate React Native apps against the MASVS?
 Check this Google sheet!

 September 6th, 2019: Flutter experiment!

-We have launched a react-native experiment based on our compliancy checklist.
+We have launched a react-native experiment based on our compliance checklist.
 Want to teach others how to validate React Native apps against the MASVS?
 Check this Google sheet!

 September 6th, 2019: React native experiment!

-We have launched a react-native experiment based on our compliancy checklist.
+We have launched a react-native experiment based on our compliance checklist.
 Want to teach others how to validate React Native apps against the MASVS?
 Check this Google sheet!